epicery/mobile-tech-test/README-EN.md

 ### Features

-- The software editor has not yet met a designer and let you free for the IHM
+1. The first screen must display all citizens (name +  age + picture).
+2. The first screen must display contact informations of one of them (name + picture + age + mail + phone number).

-- To improve his targeting, he would like to be able :
+3. To improve his targeting, he would like to be able :
   - filter citizens by department (keys `location>state`)
   - that the list of citizens be ordered by age starting with the youngest

-- The software editor is also open to any proposal that seems relevant to his needs.
+4. The software editor is also open to any proposal that seems relevant to his needs.

+The quality of the code prevailing over the quantity of features, only the first two are mandatory.

 ### Roadmap/Technical informations